medical-software-quality/documentation-as-code/README.md

 but rather a shadow of the actual process.

-Overall, this makes audits and inspections assess a shadow process, resulting in a missed oportunity in all sides (development team, QA team and auditor) to improve overall patient safety, product quality and data integrity.
+Overall, this makes audits and inspections assess a shadow process, resulting in a missed oportunity by all sides (development team, QA team and auditor) to improve overall patient safety, product quality and data integrity.

-### This repository
+### This repository - documentation as code

 This repository contains a specification to document software aimed at bridging the gap between the QA practiced by the pharmaceutical industry (governed by the corresponding governmantal bodies such as FDA and EMEA) and the development practices used in much of the software development industry.

-By adereing to this specification, documentation management becomes part of the development process, making the process of producing, versioning, and publishing documentation part of the CI/CD process.
+By adereing to this specification, documentation management becomes part of the development process, enabling the process of producing, versioning, and publishing documentation to be part of the CI/CD process.

 This repository also contains a command line interface (CLI) that can be used in CI/CD to incorporate these practices in an automated process.
 This CLI is documented according to the specification outlined in this repository, therefore also serving as a example to how to adopt it.

-Note that technologically, documenting software to follow the specification in this repository is "trivial".
+Note: technologically, documenting software to follow the specification in this repository is "trivial".
 Often the barrier is found the teams' organization and knowledge and this repository is therefore aimed at reducing this barrier, not solving a difficult technical problem.